Ebola outbreak reaches Senegal, riots break out in Guinea

 But often financial pledges have not translated into more clinics and staff on the ground, said Jorge Castilla, epidemiologist with the European Commission's Humanitarian Aid and Civil Protection Department.

-"I've seen many declarations, I see treatment centers on the maps but I know they are not working," he said in an interview after a trip to the affected countries.
+"I've seen many declarations, I see treatment centres on the maps but I know they are not working," he said in an interview after a trip to the affected countries.

 Suspicion of healthcare workers has dogged government responses to the Ebola outbreak across West Africa.